ros2/ros2_documentation/source/How-To-Guides/Installation-Troubleshooting.rst

    sudo ufw allow in proto udp from 224.0.0.0/4

-You can check if the multicast flag is enabled for your network interface using the :code:`ifconfig` tool and looking for :code:`MULITCAST` in the flags section:
+You can check if the multicast flag is enabled for your network interface using the :code:`ifconfig` tool and looking for :code:`MULTICAST` in the flags section:

 .. code-block:: bash